-Amanda joined Roberts Legal in 2015 and practices as a member of the Commercial Litigation, Building & Construction and Insolvency & Restructuring teams, alongside Sam Roberts, Director.
+Amanda is a Director of Roberts Legal and practices as a member of the Commercial, Corporate, Property, Litigation, Building & Construction and Insolvency & Restructuring teams.

 Amanda graduated from the University of Newcastle in 2010 with a Bachelor of Law and Bachelor of Finance.
 She was admitted as a Solicitor to the Supreme Court of New South Wales in February 2011.

-Prior to joining Roberts Legal Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation.
+Prior to joining Roberts Legal in 2015, Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation and dispute resolution.

 Who Amanda works with

-Amanda works with corporate clients, individuals, insolvency practitioners and other professionals.
-She also advises principals, contractors and consultants in the construction sector.
+Amanda works with corporate clients, individuals, insolvency practitioners and other professionals across many specialised industries, including in the construction sector.

 Amanda is committed to working with her clients to deliver clear and concise advice and obtain the best possible outcome in all matters.
 She comes at her matters with a commercial approach.